• Skip to primary navigation

 Does coleslaw contain egg?

-Usually coleslaw contains mayo because of the eggs.
+Usually coleslaw contains eggs because of the mayo.

 But as my son has an egg allergy, it prompted me to make this recipe.
 I needed to skip the mayo.
 So, this healthy coleslaw recipe is completely free of egg.